Which one is right for you?

 The Japanese Bo Staff

 The bo staff originated in Okinawa, where it was used as an alternative weapon.
-When Emperor Sho Shin took control of the island in 1477, he banned weapons in an attempt to keep the peace.
+When Emperor Sho Shin took control of the island in 1477, he banned weapons to keep the peace.
 However, this ban proved impractical when the Shimanzu clan invaded in the 17th century.
-Since they lacked other weapons, residents picked up their farming tools and began to use these to defend themselves.
+Since they lacked other weapons, residents picked up their farming tools and began using them to defend themselves.
 The bo was born as a result.
 Traditional bo staffs are made of oak wood.
-Modern versions, such as the ProForce® Dragon Competition Bo Staff, can be made from a number of different hardwoods.
+Modern versions, such as the ProForce® Dragon Competition Bo Staff, can be made from several different hardwoods.
 The Bo was traditionally around 6 feet long, but the length sometimes varied.

 Other Staff Varieties